-World Artists Experiences (WAE) is a non-profit organization that builds bridges for international understanding through cultural and citizen diplomacy in communities, colleges, and schools.
-In its 12-year history, WAE has partnered with over one hundred fifteen countries around the world to present their diverse and rich culture through numerous experiences.
+World Artists Experiences (WAE) is a non-profit organization that builds bridges for international understanding through cultural and citizen diplomacy in communities, colleges, and schools in Maryland, Pennsylvania, and nearby states.
+Since 2003 WAE has partnered with over 125 countries to present diverse and rich cultures through a variety of experiences.

 MAJOR PROGRAMS AND ACTIVITIES:

-International Education: WAE coordinates cultural activities with schools and colleges to provide professional development for educators to help them inspire their students to learn about the world, its cultures and its people.
+International Education: WAE coordinates with schools and colleges to provide professional development for educators to help them inspire their students to learn about the world, its cultures and its people.

-- Cultural Ambassadors: WAE invites and supports educators to serve in their schools to promote international understanding and global citizenship among their students.
+• Cultural Ambassadors in Schools.
+WAE provides opportunities and resources to educators for them to promote international understanding and global citizenship among their students.

-Bridges to the World Film Festival: Each February and March WAE screens films from five countries throughout Maryland.
-Pennsylvania will be added in 2014.
+Bridges to the World Film Festival: Each February and March WAE screens films from five countries in communities throughout Maryland.
 The films are provided by the embassies.
 They are free to the public.

-GLOBAL PARTNERSHIPS: WAE works with Embassies in the United States.
-The embassies arrange for their artists to perform in the United States through their cultural exchange programs.
-WAE may work directly with some Ministries of Culture and Education and International Organizations.
+GLOBAL PARTNERSHIPS: WAE works with embassies in the United States.
+The embassies arrange for their country’s artists to perform in the United States through their cultural exchange programs.
+WAE may work directly with Ministries of Culture and Education and with International Organizations.

 ORGANIZATION: WAE is an all-volunteer organization.
 There is no paid staff.
 The number of volunteers in a year varies from 500 to 3,000 depending on the needed activities.
 WAE has a core group of over 350 volunteers.
 WAE is governed by a Board of Directors.